 By the early 2000s, the library was rapidly outgrowing its space and demand from the growing population was straining library resources.
 Planning and fundraising for a new main library began under Toni Beatty's ongoing leadership.
 A $5.5 million construction bond referendum was passed in 2004, and with that, along with many generous private and corporate donations, the Loma Colorado Main Library was built.
 The Main Library opened in December 2006.

 The Esther Bone Memorial Library closed in October 2006 for a complete refurbishing.
 It reopened in February 2008.

 William Cicola was the Library Director from 2008 to 2013.
-The Library is currently under the direction of Lynette Schurdevin, 2013- present.
+Lynette Schurdevin was the Library Director from 2013 to 2021.

 For more information, oral histories, articles, photographs, and ephemera about the history of the Libraries and the history of Rio Rancho, visit the Local History Collection at the Loma Colorado Main Library.